Traveling the world by motorcycle. How much experience do I need? Will seeing the world by motorcycle give a different perspective on travel?

 Honestly, whether you’re ready depends on how you can handle widely varying conditions.
 We recommend at least two years of regular motorcycle riding before you take on a new country on an unfamiliar bike.

-Handling skills and the visual perception and spatial awareness.
+Handling skills and visual perception and spatial awareness.
 You’ll need to evade dangerous situations before they happen can only be learned through experience.

 While skills gained at home can’t prepare you for everything.
 They will contribute to the calm but quick-thinking mindset and reflex-like control you’ll need to overcome unexpected challenges.